shushanth2003/Backend-Development-Learning/HTML/HTML_Notes.md

 ## HTML Table Tag
 The HTML table tag is used to create tables on web pages.
 It organizes data into rows and columns, similar to a spreadsheet.
 Within the table tag, you'll find tags like <tr> for table rows, th for table headers, and td for table data cells, which define the structure and content of the table.
 ---
+## Ordered Lists
+Ordered lists in HTML are used to display a series of items in a specific order.
+Each item in the list is typically numbered, allowing readers to easily follow a sequence or ranking.
+The <ol> tag is used to create an ordered list, and each list item is defined using the <li> tag.
+---
+## Unordered Lists
+Unordered lists present items in a bulleted format, where the order of the items is not significant.
+They are used to group related content together without implying any specific sequence or priority.
+Each item in the list is typically marked with a bullet point, making it easy to visually distinguish and scan the list's contents
+---
+## Definition Lists
+Definition lists in HTML are used to present terms and their corresponding definitions.
+They are structured using three main elements: dl (definition list), dt (definition term), and dd (definition description).
+The dl element acts as the container for the entire list, while each term is marked with <dt> and its associated description is enclosed within <dd>.
+This structure allows for a clear and organized presentation of terms and their meanings.
+---